deanwampler/Presentations/SeductionsOfScala/README.md

 ### Sanity Check

-Once Scala is installed, try running the REPL (real, eval, print, loop) to make sure everything is working.
+Once Scala is installed, try running the REPL (Read, Eval, Print, Loop) to make sure everything is working.
 The commands you type outside the REPL (e.g., at the `bash` shell for Linux and Mac OS X) are shown with the `$` prompt.
 The `scala` prompt is `scala>`.
 Everything else is output.
 Your version details my differ slightly.

 	$ scala
-	Welcome to Scala version 2.10.0-RC3 (Java HotSpot(TM) 64-Bit Server VM, Java 1.7.0_04).
+	Welcome to Scala version 2.10.0 (Java HotSpot(TM) 64-Bit Server VM, Java 1.7.0).
 	Type in expressions to have them evaluated.
 	Type :help for more information.